pjg/exvo_auth/README.md

 # exvo-auth

-This gem is Exvo's implementation of the oauth2 protocole for handling user authentication across Exvo apps.
+This gem supplements the [omniauth-exvo](https://github.com/Exvo/omniauth-exvo/)a gem.
+Together they implement the oauth2 protocol for handling users and applications authentication at Exvo.

+This gem depends on the [exvo_helpers](https://github.com/Exvo/exvo_helpers) gem for all of its configuration.